rdpopov/nvim/README.md

 # Wellcome to the (n)vim side
 This is my neovim configuration.\
-Made as portable as I could, but still needs alot of external progrmas.\
+Made as portable as I could, but still needs a lot of external programs.\
 Not the very best, but it's mine and i like it.\
 Just kidding.
-Actually I don't like it and I edit it constatnly.
+Actually I don't like it and I edit it constantly.

 *"No one ever accomplished anything by being content with who they were"* - Adolin Kholin